ZhixinWang666/pooling-sqp-slp-dissertation/README.md

 differences in elapsed time caused by normal variation in system load between separate runs.
 This does not affect the conclusions of the dissertation.

+（Result files record the original names of the starting-point files, which may differ from the filenames in `starting_points/`.
+The files were later renamed consistently for clarity, but the stored starting-point data are identical.）